Rajbiraj: Modern Era

 After the Treaty of Sugauli in 1816 the region become part of Kingdom of Nepal.
 Rajbiraj is one of the few cities given the status of municipality when Nepal's monarchy was restored in the 1950s.
-Rajbiraj is the first city of Nepal to be urban planned.
+The first city of Nepal to be urban planned is rajbiraj.
 The Nepal government plans to develop it as a model city.
 Chief Engineer and Architect Dilli Jang Thapa designed Rajbiraj based on Indian city Jaipur.
 The city is now recognized as an educational capital of Eastern Nepal with various schools and colleges opening.

 Toponymy

 The city of Rajbiraj is named after Rajdevi Temple.
 The Meaning of Raj comes from the name of the Rajdevi temple which means "state" and biraj means "to reside" or "to live".

 Demography

-According to the National Population Census of 2011, Rajbiraj's population was 37,738, of which male and female are 19,684 and 18,054 respectively.
-The effective literacy rate was 79.71%, with male literacy at 88.40% and female literacy at 70.24%.
+According to the National Population Census of 2021, Rajbiraj's population was 70,803, of which male and female are 36,284 and 34,519 respectively.
+The effective literacy rate was 76.60%, with male literacy at 85.30% and female literacy at 67.40%.
 The data on religion in 2011 showed Hinduism as the majority religion.
 Most people follow Hinduism as a religion.
 The Hindu population accounts for 87%, Muslim 10.89%, Jains 1.26% and Sikhs 0.64%.
 The city has also community of Muslims along with Sikhs, Jains and Buddhists.
 Rajbiraj is situated within one of the most ethnically diverse regions of Nepal, and the rural hinterland is home to a diverse cross section of Terai communities consisting of Kayastha, Deo, Yadav, Mandal, Muslim, Brahmin, Rajput, Marwari, Tharu, Badhai, Lohar, Sonar, Teli, Bania, Damai, Newar and Bahun.